BlockchainCommons/Research/papers/bcr-2020-007-hdkey.md

 	? use-info: #6.305(crypto-coininfo), ; How the key is to be used ? origin: #6.304(crypto-keypath),    ; How the key was derived ? children: #6.304(crypto-keypath)   ; What children should/can be derived from this
+	? parent-fingerprint: uint32 .ne 0   ; The fingerprint of this key's direct ancestor, per [BIP32]
 )

 ; If the `use-info` field is omitted, defaults (mainnet BTC key) are assumed.